 Duties of the Speaker

 The Speaker is the presiding officer of Parliament and as such must act with both authority and impartiality.
 The Speaker’s role in the House is to run the proceedings.
 The Speaker maintains order, puts questions after debate and conducts divisions (voting in the House).
 In maintaining order the Speaker interprets and applies the Standing Orders and practice of the House by making rulings and decisions.
 A decision of the Speaker may only be challenged by motion of dissent.
 By custom, the Speaker does not participate in debates.
 The Speaker is the mouthpiece for the House, conveying messages and addresses from the House to the State President.
 The Speaker is also responsible for upholding the rights and privileges of Members and the House.
 The Speaker has extensive administrative functions, being responsible for the overall direction of the Parliament.
 In this, the Speaker is advised by the Clerk of Parliament.
-The Authority of the Speaker The authority of the Speaker is symbolized by the golden mace that is placed on the table of the House.

 The Chairperson of Committees